wzulfikar/lifelog/tech/from-maverick-to-el-capitan.md

 So, by far, I've no regret upgrading my Macbook Air from Maverick to El Capitan.
 Some of noticable differences are:

 - Now I've spotlight with natural language search.
 The spotlight window is movable also, which is nice :v
-- More free space for my 256 SSD
+- More free space for my 256 SSD.
+Still not sure why, once I upgraded to El Capitan, I've additional 20 GB.
 - Better memory management & performance (that's what I felt, compared to Maverick)